 - Historical averages (graphs updated monthly, rest updated quarterly on a four month delay).

 - Current criteria pollutant levels (Updated seven days a week on an hourly basis).

 - Current Air Quality Index report (Updated seven days a week on an hourly basis).

 - Air pollution maps for ozone and particulate matter through the EPA AIRNOW website.

 - Pollution camera views are current pictures from cameras in St. Louis and Kansas City.

-Decisions involving the health of Missourians and the state's economy are based on air quality data.
-Accurate data is essential.
 Staff in the Air Quality Assurance Unit audit the instruments in the statewide monitoring network and certain air monitors operated by private industry.
 Staff evaluate all procedures and documentation related to the collection of air quality data including maintenance and calibration of instruments and the precision and accuracy of monitoring data.

 Air pollution data provides more information.